2022 Illinois Secretary of State election

 The 2022 Illinois Secretary of State election was held on November 8, 2022, to elect the next Illinois Secretary of State.
 Incumbent Democrat Jesse White did not seek re-election to a seventh term.
 Alexi Giannoulias, a former state treasurer, won the open seat.

-Election information
+Background

-The primaries and general elections will coincide with those for federal congressional races, the state's U.S. Senate race, and those for other state offices.
-The election will be part of the 2022 Illinois elections.
+The primaries and general elections coincided with those for federal congressional races, the state's U.S. Senate race, and those for other state offices.
+The election was part of the 2022 Illinois elections.